Mungo Ballardie MacCallum: Career

 MacCallum began as a cadet journalist with the Sydney Morning Herald during his second year at the University of Sydney, shortly before his father's death in 1934.
 In 1941 he joined the Army Education Service as the editor of SALT, a journal written by and by Australian troops, with contributions from several well-known Australian writers and from MacCallum himself.
 SALT was popular throughout the armed forces and was valued also by many Australian officials and war correspondents.

 After the end of the War and the closure of SALT (1946), MacCallum worked for several years as a columnist with The Sun before joining the ABC in 1952.
 After a stint at the BBC, he helped produce the first night of television in Australia in 1956.

+He wrote occasional pieces on cricket for The Australian Financial Review.

 His books included two novels, Voyage of Love, and Son of Mars, and a memoir, Plankton's Luck.
-Later, in the 1960s, he wrote for a journal named Nation.
+Later, in the 1960s, he wrote for Nation, chiefly television and book criticism.

 He had a son, Mungo Wentworth MacCallum, with his first wife, Diana Wentworth.
+Also writing as Mungo MacCallum, he is perhaps best known for his work in Nation Review.